42lan/42correction/README.md

 # normicheck
-Script that checks some 42 norm's rules
+Script that checks some 42 norm's rules.